Queens Prostitution Lawyer

 If someone is charged with patronizing a prostitute in the first or second degree, one potential defense is that the person didn’t have any valid reason to believe the prostitute was under a certain age.
 For example, if a prostitute advertised themselves as being 18 and looked 18 but were actually 13, that could be a valid defense.
 The person would still be guilty of prostitution, but it at least would be a less severe charge.

-For prostitution charges, your case could depend on getting the best legal defense possible.
+For prostitution charges, your case could depend on getting the legal defense possible.
 A skilled prostitution lawyer can look at the situation and see if there are any potential holes in the prosecution’s case, along with putting together your defense strategy.
 We have Queens prostitution lawyers available to fight for you rights and represent you throughout this entire process, whether your case ends with a plea deal or ends up going to trial.

 Mar 31, 2020